 Research lines

-One broad line of my research investigates the drivers and consequences of political parties’ responsiveness to voters on the cultural dimension of political conflict, particularly in relation to the core issue of immigration.
-In this research I also touch upon party competition issues and broader dynamics of political representation.
+One broad line of my research examines the drivers and consequences of political parties’ responsiveness to voters along the cultural dimension of political conflict, particularly with respect to immigration as a core issue.
+This work also engages with party competition issues and broader dynamics of political representation.

-A second line focuses on the formation and change of political preferences and attitudes.
-I am particularly interested in how political parties, policies, institutions and regimes shape public opinion about immigration, democratic governance, international cooperation and other issues.
+A second line of research focuses on the formation and change of political preferences and attitudes.
+I am particularly interested in how political parties, policies, institutions, and regimes shape public opinion about immigration, democratic governance, international cooperation and other issues.

 Take a look at my Publications or Google Scholar profile to find out more.